HoGentTIN/linux-training-hogent/modules/apache/030_apache_theory.md

 The last step is to enable the websites with the `a2ensite` command.
 This command will create links in `sites-enabled`.

-The links are not there yet\...
+The links are not there yet...

     root@linux:~# cd /etc/apache2/
     root@linux:/etc/apache2# ls sites-available/